mamcer/mamcer.github.io/_posts/2017-04-23-development-wave.md

 Despite I don't have the free time I used to have I still manage to found some to try a new technology or tinker with at least one side project.
 But since a couple of years I tried to identify the project at the start point: is it a POC, just a test or an application that could see production?

-In my case the development wave starts strong with maybe a weekend or nights of intensive coding sessions and then starts to fade with a prototype or the start of another side project.
+In my case the development wave used to starts strong with maybe a weekend or nights of intensive coding sessions and then starts to fade with a prototype or the start of another side project.
 There is a lot of fun and learning in a side project but also there is a lot to learn going to and after production and I'm in that process.